Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 }
 ```

-As you can see, it basically just has getters and setters, as well as a `validate(String)` method, which
+As you can see, it basically just has getters and setters, as well as a `validateFields(String)` method, which
 you can use to define whether or not a given field is valid or not.
 If it's not valid, you can add the field name
 to a list which gets returned from the method, indicating the fields which have an invalid value.